meta-llama/llama-stack/docs/source/providers/vector_io/qdrant.md

 ---
 # Qdrant

-[Qdrant](https://qdrant.tech/documentation/) is a inline and remote vector database provider for Llama Stack.
+[Qdrant](https://qdrant.tech/documentation/) is an inline and remote vector database provider for Llama Stack.
 It allows you to store and query vectors directly in memory.
 That means you'll get fast and efficient vector retrieval.